BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_3__Interlude_Sending_Coins_The_Easy_Way.md

 # Interlude: Sending Coins the Easy Way

+> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
+It is not yet ready for learning.

 You're now ready to send some coins, and that's actually quite simple via the command line.
 You just type `bitcoin-cli sendtoaddress [address] [amount]`.
 So, to send a little coinage to the address `msoix3SHNr6eRDUJsRSqQwZRhxZnLXhNef` just requires:
 ```